N4si/DevSecOps-Project/README.md

 > There might be several things to improve for performance.
 > Because this project only aims to show how to use the features mentioned above.
 > So I welcome anyone who wants to contribute.
-> If there are anyone who wants to contribute, there are some points(animation using `react-use`, not `framer-motion`, and fix position of the portal in Grid page)
+> If there are anyone who wants to contribute, there are some points(fix position of the portal in Grid page)